 - Wrestling

-Student-athletes in sports other than football, soccer and wrestling will be provided with the opportunity to acquire a baseline evaluation.
-Such testing will be voluntary and will be done individually or in a group through arrangements made with the Certified Athletic Trainer at their respective school.(Patricios23
+Student-athletes in sports other than football, soccer and wrestling will be provided with the opportunity to acquire BCNS.
+Such testing will be done individually or in a group through arrangements made with the Certified Athletic Trainer at their respective school.

-2010-2011- Test all student athletes for the identified high risk sports and those students not participating in those sports who wish to acquire a baseline.

-2011-2012- Test all juniors for the identified high risk sports, all new non-tested student athletes for those sports, and those students not participating in those sports who wish to acquire a baseline..

-2012-2013- Test all freshman and juniors for the identified high risk sports, all new non-tested student athletes for those sports, and those students not participating in those sports who wish to acquire a baseline.
+Post-injury BCNS may be used to assist return-to-play decisions and is typically performed when the athlete is clinically asymptomatic.
+There may be particular situations where testing is performed early to assist in determining aspects of management.
+However, it must be emphasized that BCNS should not be the sole basis of management decisions.”
+(Patricios et al. 2023) Seeking out the assistance of medical professionals who have completed training on BCNS administration and interpretation should be an important priority.

 Education and Implementation.

-All OPS Coaches will be educated about these guidelines through e-mail communication, District in-services and institutional in-services and/or meetings.
+All OPS secondary school Coaches will be educated about the district concussion guidelines through e-mail communication, in-services and/or meetings.

-All OPS Coaches will be provided with guidelines adapted from the center for disease control that outline:

-The signs and symptoms of concussion

-Management Guidelines based on this policy

-Signs of deteriorating Neurological Function

-On-Field Mental Status Evaluation

-Guidelines for home care following a suspected concussion.
+All OPS secondary school coaches will be educated about home care guidelines after a suspected concussion.

-Athletic Directors will be educated about these guidelines.
+Athletic Directors will be educated about the concussion guidelines.

-Parents and Student Athletes will be educated about these guidelines through the use of parent meetings and information that will be made available on the OPS web-site.
+Parent/guardian and Student Athletes will be educated about the concussion guidelines through the use of parent/guardian meetings and information available on the OPS web-site and other written forms.

-NEW FOR 2011- LB 260 requires that concussion and brain injury
+Nebraska Concussion Awareness Act requires that concussion and brain injury

 information be provided on an annual basis to students and a students’ parents or guardians prior to students initiating practice or competition.
-This information will be made available through hand-outs and on the OPS web- site.
-To ensure that this information is being disseminated and read, all parents or guardians will be required to sign a form indicating that they have received, read and understand the information that will be made available.
-Record of this will be tracked as a part of each students “Sport Check-Out.”
+To ensure that this information is being disseminated and read, all parents or guardians will be required to sign a form indicating that they have received, read and understand the information that is available.
+Records of this will be tracked as a part of each students “Sport Check-Out.”
 Students will not be allowed to participate until this form has been signed and returned to the school.

-BEGINNING IN 2012- ALL Coaches will be required to receive training, approved by the Chief Medical Officer on how to recognize the symptoms of a concussion or brain injury and how to seek proper medical treatment for a concussion or brain injury PRIOR TO THE START OF PRACTICES.
-The state is still in the process of determining what will satisfy these requirements, as well as how to track it.
-As this information becomes available, it will be passed onto school administrators and athletic trainers.
+ALL secondary school coaches will be required to receive training, approved by the Chief Medical Officer on how to recognize the symptoms of a concussion or brain injury and how to seek proper medical treatment for a concussion or brain injury PRIOR TO THE START OF PRACTICES.

 Guidelines for Coaches to follow in the absence of a Certified Athletic Trainer.

-In accordance with LB 260 and OPS Concussion Guidelines, any student athlete reasonably suspected of having sustained a concussion or brain injury shall be immediately removed from a practice or game.
+In accordance with the Nebraska Concussion Awareness Act and OPS Concussion Guidelines, any student athlete reasonably suspected of having sustained a concussion or brain injury shall be immediately removed from a practice or game.
 Such student shall not be permitted to participate in any school supervised team athletic activities involving physical exertion, including, but not limited to, practices or games until the student (i) has been evaluated by a physician or OPS Athletic Trainer, (ii) has received written and signed clearance to resume participation in athletic activities from the physician or OPS Athletic Trainer, and (iii) has submitted the written and signed clearance to resume participation in athletic activities to the school accompanied by written permission to resume participation from the students parent or guardian.